Popular culture: Pop music

 Pop music is a wide-ranging genre of music whose characteristics include styles and tones that have a wider and more massive appeal to all kinds of consumers.
 Oftentimes, many examples of these music contain influences from other pre-existing works.
-The origins of popular music began in the late 1800s with the inventions of Edison’s phonograph and Berliner’s gramophone, both of which allowed for music to be available for purchase to the public rather than access to just the elites.
+The origins of popular music began in the late 1800s with the inventions of Edison's phonograph and Berliner's gramophone, both of which allowed for music to be available for purchase to the public rather than access to just the elites.
 Due to the almost nonexistent copyright laws, the early 1900s flourished with composers and publishers aiming to make and sell as much music as they could.
 The hub for this activity was a small area of New York known as Tin Pan Alley, which quickly became one of the major spots for popular music as the demand grew intensely.
 Technological advances in the 1940s only furthered the success and popularity of the genre.
 The reel-to-tape recorder was groundbreaking in terms of innovation and served as the baseline for many more transformations this genre and the music industry as a whole will endure.
 Along with the continued innovation of popular music, multiple subset genres emerged as the new faces of popular music, all with the foundation of jazz and blues.
 Some of those genres include Rock and Roll, Punk, and Hip Hop.
 Due to the increasing mainstream success of popular music, artists of the genre grew in fame and popularity.
 A few of the major singers and musicians of this genre include Michael Jackson, Madonna, Britney Spears, Christina Aguilera, Jennifer Lopez, Justin Bieber, Elvis Presley, Beatles, Beyoncé, Katy Perry, and Taylor Swift.
 Popular music will continue to be shaped by, and evolve to fit the tastes and preferences of the public.

 Pop culture fiction

 Pop culture fiction is a genre in books, comics, films, shows, and many other story-telling media that depicts stories that are purposely filled with easter eggs and references to pop culture.
 The genre often overlaps with satire and parody, but the most-well known are considered to be more serious works of literature.
-Writers of this genre include Ernest Cline, Bret Easton Ellis, Bryan Lee O'Malley, and Louis Bulaong.
+Writers of this genre include Ernest Cline, Bret Easton Ellis, and Bryan Lee O'Malley.